SrzStephen/DisaVu/README.md

 ### Clouds

 One issue when working with real data is sometimes it isn't what you'd expect.
-When trying the before/after images, we came up against issues with clouds that would obscure the features we were looking to analyise, and often these clouds would be interpreted as buildings.
+When trying the before/after images, we came up against issues with clouds that would obscure the features we were looking to analyze, and often these clouds would be interpreted as buildings.

-I think in future we should include some cloud images in the training set so that the building detection and damage detection models are capable of dealing with them, because right now its behaviour seems to be almost random when it encounters a cloud.
+I think in future we should include some cloud images in the training set so that the building detection and damage detection models are capable of dealing with them, because right now its behavior seems to be almost random when it encounters a cloud.

 ### Man-made post disaster features